Photo © Peter Schaaf

 At the age of 19, Kapilow interrupted his academic work at Yale University to study with the legendary Nadia Boulanger.
 Two years later, after graduating Phi Beta Kappa from Yale, he continued his studies at the Eastman School of Music.
 After graduating from Eastman, he returned to Yale, where he was assistant professor for six years at the university.

 Kapilow’s career has been marked by numerous major awards and grants.
 He won first place in the Fontainebleau Casadesus Piano Competition and was the second-place winner of the Antal Dorati Conductor’s Competition with the Detroit Symphony, leading to engagements with many of America’s major orchestras, including the Philadelphia Orchestra.
 As a composer, Kapilow was a featured on Chicago Public Radio’s prestigious “Composers In America” series and is a recipient of an Exxon “Meet-the-Composer” grant and numerous ASCAP awards.

-Rob Kapilow has conducted many of North America's finest orchestras including the Philadelphia Orchestra, the National Symphony, the St. Louis, Atlanta, Toronto, and Detroit Symphonies and the St. Paul Chamber Orchestra.
-He is an exclusive Schirmer composer and his many compositions have been performed by nearly every major American orchestra as well as orchestras in Europe, Asia and Australia.
+Rob Kapilow has conducted many of North America's finest orchestras including the Philadelphia Orchestra, the National Symphony, the St. Louis, Atlanta, Toronto, and Detroit Symphonies as well as the National Art Centre Orchestra, the Calgary Philharmonic, and the St. Paul Chamber Orchestra.
+He is an exclusive Schirmer composer and his many compositions have been performed by nearly every major American orchestra as well as orchestras in Europe, Asia, and Australia.

 He lives in River Vale, NJ, with his wife and three children.